 The Carve-Out Business was not operating as a separate legal entity within the Seller.
-Accordingly, its financial statements have been prepared on a carve-out basis.
+Accordingly, its financial statements have been prepared on a carveout basis.
 The carve-out financial statements have been derived from the consolidated financial statements and accounting records of Seller, using the historical results of operations and historical bases of assets and liabilities which comprise the Carve-Out Business.
 The carve-out financial statements also include allocations of certain Seller-shared expenses.
 Seller management believes the assumptions and methodologies underlying the allocation of shared expenses from Seller are reasonable in depicting the Carve-Out Business on a carve-out basis; however, such expenses may not be indicative of the actual level of expense that would have been incurred by the Carve-Out Business if it had operated as an independent company or of the costs expected to be incurred in the future.
-As such, the carve-out financial statements included in this prospectus supplement may not necessarily reflect the Carve-Out Business' results of operations, financial position or cash flows would have been had the Carve-Out Business been a standalone entity during the periods presented.
+As such, the carve-out financial statements included in this prospectus supplement may not necessarily reflect the Carve-Out Business' results of operations, financial position or cash flows in the future or what its results of operations, financial position or cash flows would have been had the Carve-Out Business been a standalone entity during the periods presented.